 Common Attack Pattern Enumeration and Classification

 An attack of this type involves an attacker inserting malicious characters (such as a XSS redirection) into a filename, directly or indirectly that is then used by the target software to generate HTML text or other potentially executable content.
 Many websites rely on user-generated content and dynamically build resources like files, filenames, and URL links directly from user supplied data.
 In this attack pattern, the attacker uploads code that can execute in the client browser and/or redirect the client browser to a site that the attacker owns.
 All XSS attack payload variants can be used to pass and exploit these vulnerabilities.

 Phishing attacks rely on a user clicking on links on that are supplied to them by attackers masquerading as a trusted resource such as a bank or online auction site.
-The end user's email client hosts the supplid resource name in this case via email.
-The resource name, however may either 1) direct the client browser to a malicious site to steal credentical and/or 2) execute code on the client machine to probe the victim's host system and network environment.
+The end user's email client hosts the supplied resource name in this case via email.
+The resource name, however may either 1) direct the client browser to a malicious site to steal credentials and/or 2) execute code on the client machine to probe the victim's host system and network environment.

 Skill or Knowledge Level: Low